Sophira/kaptowka-docs/README.md

 * `!cut` (`!c`): Cut down a tree in the given cell (to be used when a tree has died and can no longer be watered).
 * `!dye` (`!d`): Dye a tree in the given cell to be the given hex colour.
+* `!cancel`: Stops your current wait time and clears your command queue.
+Can only be used once per sector switch.
 * `!help`: Show the available commands.

 The `!water`, `!plant` and `!cut` commands expect one or more cell references to be given.
 For example, `!water a1 b1` will command your bot to water the trees in cells A1 and B1.
 Each player gets their own individual bot.

-Each of the commands, apart from `!help`, has a delay associated with it, in addition to a nominal delay incurred by having your bot move to a new location:
+Each of the commands, apart from `!cancel` and `!help`, has a delay associated with it (during which an appropriately coloured wait timer will be shown with an icon in the middle), in addition to a nominal delay incurred by having your bot move to a new location:

 * `!water`: Delays 30 seconds if your bot successfully waters a tree,
 * `!plant`: Delays 90 seconds (1:30) if your bot successfully plants a tree,